ims-systems-00/ims-kb/docs/General Information/02 - Our IMS/system_defaults.md

 From here, you can adjust the number of hours of each incident priority.

+Below is an example of how the resolution times may be set, refer to your organisation's policies for your own incident resolution times.

 | Priority 				| Example 																			|
 | :-------------------- | :-------------------------------------------------------------------------------- |
 | Priority 1 Escalation | Major System defects and crash.
 Resolution in 6 hours. 							|